Soul Flower Union

-Soul Flower Union, also known as SFU, is a Japanese musical group that incorporates Asian styles and world music styles into a rock and roll band.
+Soul Flower Union, also known as SFU, was a Japanese musical group that incorporates Asian styles and world music styles into a rock and roll band.
 They are known for their blend of psychedelic, rock, Okinawan music, Celtic music, chindon (a kind of Japanese street music), swing jazz, as well as Japanese, Chinese and Korean folk musics.
 Most of their songs are written and performed in Japanese, although they are fond of using phrases from a number of other languages, including English, French, Italian, Korean, Arabic and Ainu (the language of the native people of Hokkaido, Japan).

 History

 Beginning

 Soul Flower Union was formed in 1993 in Osaka.
 Two members from two different punk bands, Mescaline Drive and Newest Model, joined together to form Soul Flower Union.
 Takashi Nakagawa was from the group Newest Model and brought the "punk" to the group.
 From Mescaline Drive was Hideko Itami who brought the glam rock to the Soul Flower Union.
 Other members of both bands also participated in the original lineup of Soul Flower Union.